-One of the reasons I no longer adore having a car is exactly all these things that compose a car.3
+One of the reasons I no longer adore having a car is exactly all these things that compose a car.1

-Well, because such complex mechanism means that there are a lot of things that can go wrong.
+Well, because such a complex mechanism means that there are a lot of things that can go wrong.
 Basically, every few months something needs replacement or repairs: tires, oil, brakes… other things I don’t understand.
-The only thing I know is that once something brakes, and it will, it will cost me money and time.
+The only thing I know is that once something breaks – and it will at some point – it will cost me money and time.

 The Murphy’s law acts with full force here: If there is even a small chance to get a flat tire, you’ll most probably will.